 For over a year, my husband and I have subscribed to Blue Apron, the biggest name in delivery meal kits.
 I loved that the meals from Blue Apron included so many fresh, healthy ingredients, like kale and rainbow chard, and I loved that the box delivered to my house saved me a trip to the grocery store.
-In addition, Blue Apron also sent step-by-step recipes for cooking the food so I didn’t even have to plan my meals out.
+In addition, Blue Apron also sent step-by-step instructions for cooking the food so I didn’t even have to plan my meals out.

 That afternoon I set out all of the ingredients that I had bought and realized that I’d forgotten to buy garlic.
 I love cooking with garlic so I don’t know how I had managed to forget it.
 The market had closed by the time I realized my mistake, and it’s only open one day a week.
 Two options: make the meal without garlic or buy a bulb from the grocery store a few streets away.
-And so, for my very first recipe for The Clean Food Club, I am presenting you with a dish that is completely local except for the garlic.
-Next week, I’ll make sure to add “garlic” to my shopping list.
+For my very first recipe for The Clean Food Club, I am presenting you with a dish that is completely local except for the garlic.
+Next week, I’ll make sure to add garlic to my shopping list.

-In my basket:
+In my basket

 1 loaf Olive Rosemary bread (from Birchtree Bread Co, Worcester MA)

 1 bone-in Chicken breast (from Chestnut Farms, Hardwick MA)

 1 bunch Asparagus (from Tangerini’s Spring Street Farm, Millis MA)

 1 lb. small Potatoes (from Tangerini’s Spring Street Farm, Millis MA)